2017 Buffalo Bills season: Week 17: at Miami Dolphins

 The Bills started off the game up 10–0 by halftime and 19–0 by the time the Dolphins added a field goal.
 The Bills then fought off a comeback, including a fight that saw Jarvis Landry and Kenyan Drake get ejected.
 After a Miami touchdown that left them down six, history from the Bills–Dolphins game two weeks prior repeated itself: the Dolphins recovered an onside kick, then threw an interception with a minute to go to seal the game.
 With the win, Buffalo improved to 9–7, earning its first winning season since 2014.

 At the end of the game, the Bills were still waiting for the final outcome between the Cincinnati Bengals and the Baltimore Ravens to determine their fates for the season.
 With 49 seconds left in that game, Bengals quarterback Andy Dalton threw a 49-yard go-ahead touchdown pass to Tyler Boyd on a 4th-and-12 play to go up 31–27.
 The Ravens were unable to respond on the following drive, sealing the win for the Bengals.
 The Bengals' victory ended the Ravens season with a 9–7 record.
 This allowed the Bills, also 9–7, to enter the playoffs with the tiebreaker over the Ravens, thus reaching the postseason for the first time in 17 years.

 After the game, thousands of grateful Bills fans donated money to Dalton's personal charity.
 Most of the donations were in $17 increments in honor of the Bills breaking their 17-year playoff drought.
 In the first 72 hours after the game, over 11,000 people donated a combined over $250,000 to the Andy & Jordan Dalton Foundation, while Tyler Boyd's charity of choice, the Western Pennsylvania Youth Athletic Association, received $50,000 in donations from Bills fans.
 Relatedly, the Bills organization announced that they were sending Buffalo wings from Duff's Famous Wings to the Bengals organization, where they were consumed by residents of The Children's Home of Cincinnati.
 Retired punter Brian Moorman, who punted for the Bills through most of the 17-year playoff drought, also saw an uptick in $17 donations to his charity, the P.U.N.T.
 Foundation, which has extensive operations in Western New York.

-As a result of Buffalo making it into the NFL playoffs for the first time since 1999, ending the longest active playoff drought in all of North American professional sports, the Cleveland Browns then held the longest NFL postseason drought, 15 seasons at the time and eventually 17 seasons until they reached the playoffs in 2020.
-MLB's Seattle Mariners then held the longest such drought in all North American sports at 17 seasons.
+As a result of Buffalo making it into the NFL playoffs for the first time since 1999, ending the longest active playoff drought in all of North American professional sports, the Cleveland Browns then held the longest NFL postseason drought, 15 seasons at the time and eventually 17 seasons, until they reached the playoffs in 2020.
+MLB's Seattle Mariners then held the longest such drought in all North American sports at 17 seasons at the time, and eventually 21 years, until they reached the playoffs in 2022.